Laksh-Aggarwal/dubai-real-estate-dashboard/README.md

 ---

-## 🧼 Data Preparation
+## 🧼 Data Preparation (What I Actually Did)

-Performed using **Power Query**:
+Before building the dashboard, I cleaned and transformed the data using Power Query:

-* Removed missing and duplicate values
+* Removed missing and inconsistent values
+* Checked for duplicates
-* Converted data types
+* Fixed data types (especially price and size)
-* Created calculated columns:

-  * Price per Sqft = Price / Size
-  * Property Age = 2025 - Year Built
-  * Listing Category = Budget / Mid-Range / High-End
+I also created a few calculated fields to make the analysis more meaningful:

+* **Price per Sqft** → helped compare property value
+* **Property Age** → to understand newer vs older properties
+* **Listing Category** → grouped properties into Budget, Mid-Range, and High-End

 ---

-## 📊 Dashboard Features
+## 📊 Dashboard Highlights

-### 🔹 KPI Metrics
+### 🔹 Key Metrics

-* Total Listings
+* Total number of listings
-* Average Price
+* Average property price
-* Average Size
+* Average size
-* Highest Price
+* Maximum property price
-* Average Price per Sqft
+* Average price per sqft

-### 🔹 Visualizations
+### 🔹 Visual Analysis

-* 📍 Map: Price distribution by location
+* Map showing price distribution by location
-* 📊 Bar Chart: Price by property type
+* Bar chart comparing prices across property types
-* 📈 Line Chart: Price trends
+* Stacked chart showing bedroom distribution
-* 🌳 Tree Map: Listings by developer
+* Tree map for developer-level insights
-* 📦 Stacked Column: Bedrooms vs property type

-### 🔹 Filters (Slicers)
+### 🔹 Interactivity

+I added slicers so users can filter by:

-* Property Type
+* Property type
 * Bedrooms
-* Furnishing Status
+* Furnishing status
-* Price Range
+* Price range

 ---

-## 💡 Key Insights
+## 💡 Key Observations

+Some interesting things I noticed while building this:

+* Certain locations clearly dominate in terms of pricing
-* Premium locations show significantly higher price per sqft
+* Price per sqft varies more than expected across areas
-* High-end listings dominate central Dubai areas
-* Property size strongly influences pricing trends
+* Mid-range properties make up a large portion of listings
+* Size alone doesn’t always justify higher prices

+---

+## ⚡ Challenges I Faced

+This project wasn’t as straightforward as it looked:

+* The dataset had missing and inconsistent values
+* Deciding how to categorize properties (budget vs high-end) took some trial and error
+* Designing a dashboard that is both clean and informative was tricky

+---

+## 🚀 What I Learned

+* How to turn raw data into meaningful insights
+* Better understanding of Power BI (especially Power Query + DAX)
+* Importance of storytelling in dashboards, not just visuals

+---

+## 🔮 What I Would Improve Next

+If I continue working on this project, I would:

+* Add time-based analysis for price trends
+* Include predictive insights (forecasting prices)
+* Improve design and layout for a more premium feel

+---

+## 📸 Dashboard Preview

+(Add your dashboard screenshot here)

 ---